AIRPLANE DEGREE PROGRAMS

 Earn Your College Degree & Pilot Certificates

 You can earn a two or four-year college degree at one of our partner colleges in tandem with your airplane flight training at Hillsboro Aero Academy.
-We’ve partnered with Portland Community College (PCC) and Embry-Riddle Aeronautical University (ERAU) — Portland Campus, Charter College, and Liberty University to set you up for the career you’ve always dreamt of having.
+We’ve partnered with Portland Community College (PCC) and Embry-Riddle Aeronautical University (ERAU) — Portland Campus, and Liberty University to set you up for the career you’ve always dreamt of having.

 Two-Year Associate's Degree